FritzTheCat9/YoutubeLinks/README.md

 # YoutubeLinks

-The YoutubeLinks application allow users to save YouTube links as playlists.\
-Users are able to download mp3/mp4 files from the playlists they create.\
+I achieved 8th place in the "100 Commits" competition organized by DevMentors.
+Over 100 days, I developed the " YoutubeLinks" application, which allows users to create playlists from YouTube links and download those playlists as MP3 and MP4 files.

-Downloading playlist links as mp3/mp4 files tested on more than 3000 links.
+Downloading playlists as MP3 and MP4 files, tested successfully on over 3000 links.

 ## Youtube video presentation: